fromsantanu/C-Language/pages/Chapter06-03.md

-# Chapter: String Handling in C
+# String Handling in C

 Strings in C are sequences of characters terminated by a **null character** (`'\0'`).
 They are stored as arrays of `char` data type.
 C provides several standard library functions for string manipulation, which makes handling strings easier and more efficient.